 Andreas Reif’s main clinical areas of interest are mood disorders with a focus on bipolar disorders, suicidality, therapy-resistant depression and adult ADHD.
 From a research perspective, he is interested in personalised medicine in psychiatry as well as the neurobiology of mental disorders, with a focus on improving diagnosis and treatment.
 He was involved in establishing the German National Centre for Affective Disorders and sits on its board of directors.

-Can you tell us about how the National Centre for Affective Disorders came about?
+Establishing the National Centre for Affective Disorders

 Professor Reif described how the main reason for establishing the national centre (along with seven other institutions in Germany) was to ‘create a research and clinical studies network of centres of excellence for mood disorders.’
 He believed that such a network was lacking in Germany, especially considering how ‘depression is the most prevalent disorder in the field of psychiatry and there are only a few hospitals that really specialise in mood disorders.’

 Despite this somewhat straight forward definition, Professor Reif noted that in practice, it was more difficult to interpret.
 For instance, non-medical treatments such as psychotherapy, and CBT are not included and there was some uncertainty over what constituted an adequate dose and duration of treatment.
 As he said, the current definition ‘gets messier and messier the longer you think about it.’
 Nevertheless, he feels that at least two-thirds of the patients he sees in outpatient clinics have treatment-resistant depression.

 Delving into the neurobiology has also failed to provide satisfactory explanations, particularly in relation to genetics, with no obvious differences between those who have can be considered to have regular depression and those who eventually display treatment-resistant depression.
 It has been postulated that there is some degree of neurological imbalance between pro-inflammatory and anti-inflammatory markers or a disturbance in the connections between the limbic system and the prefrontal cortex.

 Professor Reif feels that the burden upon both the individual and healthcare systems is enormous.
 Treatment-resistant patients have a higher level of hospitalisations and suicide attempts but there is also an economic impact.
 As he said, ‘individually, often these patients are unable to work or work with reduced ability’ and there is a high level of unemployment combined with a huge negative impact on their quality of life.